marcpage/pylavi/docs/resource_types.md

 59% of LIds resources found had Path types in them.

+This appears to contain Link Items (some of which can contain Path types).

 ### LIfp

 - **extensions** .vim, .glb, .vi, .ctl, .ctt, .vit, .gbl